Premium Red Oolong Tea - Product Information

 What Makes Red Oolong Special?

-Premium Red Oolong Tea, also known as “Hong Oolong”, is one of Taiwan’s modern specialty oolong teas — heavily oxidised and sometimes lightly roasted.
+Premium Red Oolong Tea, also known as “Hong Oolong”, is one of Taiwan’s modern specialty oolong loose leaf teas; heavily oxidised and sometimes lightly roasted.
 Originating from Taitung County, especially Luye Township, it produces a rich amber-orange liquor with a smooth, honeyed flavour and a fruity, mellow character that bridges the gap between black tea and floral oolong.

 This makes Red Oolong an excellent introduction to oolong for traditional black tea drinkers.
 If you enjoy English Breakfast, you’ll find its depth and familiarity comforting, while also experiencing the layered sweetness and floral complexity that make Taiwanese teas unique.
 For health-conscious drinkers, you can also explore the benefits and side effects of oolong tea.